 I have had episodes of urinary incontinence and this started up again a couple of weeks ago coupled by the ghastliness of faecal soiling and ridiculous pain.
 This is as yuck and scary as it was before.
 I saw my GP and she said to pop along to the hospital.
 It was all very deja-vu of a few years ago and I explained I haven’t recovered from that so I said no and she said I could go to a different one.

-The ortho doc at the hospital examined me and this is how the conversation went:
+The ortho doc at the hospital examined me, put his finger in my bum* and this is how the conversation went:

 Doc - do you want to come in for a few days?